-1. Review staff levels for at-risk populations to ensure there are appropriate levels to meet the needs of students while staying within financial parameters.
+1. Review staff levels for at-risk populations to ensure appropriate groups meet our students' needs while remaining within financial parameters.

-Desired Results: Compare to local norms and determine the efficiency of current staffing levels in all buildings and districts.
+Desired Results: Compare district staffing levels to local staffing norms and determine the efficiency of current staffing levels in all buildings and districts.